Slaughter and May: an introduction for first years

 Just tap MyLCN+ to save it to your account

-“Where to start?” - Harry McEnaney, trainee recruitment assistant at Slaughter and May.
+“Where to start?” - Janine Arnold, senior manager – trainee recruitment at Slaughter and May.

 The first year of university is a fantastic time to start scoping out where you want your degree – and eventually your career – to take you.
 You have the time to consider your options, gain experiences of things that you enjoy and find out more about the different types of firms and how they operate.
 But don’t put yourself under too much pressure at this early stage to identify exactly which firm you want to start your career with in four or five years’ time!

 One of the best ways to start researching careers in law during your first year is to join your university law society – most universities will have one.
 Law societies will hold various events throughout the academic year - some will be in conjunction with law firms such as workshops, interview skills sessions and careers dinners, whereas others will be purely social activities.
 Keep an eye out for these events and also those organised by your university careers service.
 They are a brilliant way to help you understand what lawyers do and to help prepare you for future applications.
 Talk to your peers, across year groups, about their experiences, thoughts and ideas about law as a subject and the different routes it can take you.
 Many students may already have training contracts lined up or have attended vacation schemes, so they’ll be able to give you their views on firms.
 Nonetheless, don’t let their opinions prevent you from forming your own views!

 Remember, you don’t have to limit yourself to law – join other societies or engage in other activities you enjoy.
 Giving yourself a varied, interesting and fun student experience is essential.
 On another note, future employers want to see that you have outside interests and that you are making the most of opportunities available to you.
 It also a good way of evidencing teamwork, time management and other skills which are important to employers.